jukey/ubuntu-post-installation/README.md

 # ubuntu-post-installation
-In this Repository Iam going to collect all the littel tweaks I do usually after setting up the system.
-I am using a Lenovo Thinkpad x240
+This Repository conntains all the littel tweaks I do usually after setting up the system.
+I am using a Lenovo Thinkpad x240.
+I recently switched to Ubuntu Gnome and I am using currently version 17.04.
+This means Gnome Shell as default desktop environment and Evolution as email and calendar software.

+# Testen in Ubuntu Gnome 17.04

+- Enable [Touch Gesture support][(https://github.com/bulletmark/libinput-gestures)
+  - under construction: The ideal touch configuration based on [this guide](https://wiki.gnome.org/Design/OS/Gestures)

 # Tested in Ubuntu 16.04 (and 15.10)
 ## Disable Bluetooth at startup